Damn-cod3r/Damn-cod3r/README.md

 🌟 About Me:
-- Currently pursuing an MCA degree at VIT University, on the path to becoming a skilled app developer.
+- MCA Gratuate at VIT University, on the path to becoming a skilled app developer.
 - Passionate about software development and crafting elegant solutions to real-world problems.
 - Proficient in multiple programming languages and adept at front-end development.